schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 #### "Clear" Network (VLAN 30)

-General-purpose web access where encryption isn't required or possible and outgoing connections routed through the ISP WAN gateway.
+General-purpose web access network that doesn't use VPN tunnels.
+All outgoing connections leave through the ISP WAN gateway.
 It serves as a backup network in case the VPN tunnel fails.

 #### Guest Network (VLAN 40)